Rocket Lab Files 8-K on Unregistered Equity Sale as Insiders Cash Out $17.9M

 Rocket Lab trades at $82.93 with a consensus analyst price target of $86.68 and a market capitalization of roughly $47.94 billion, according to Yahoo Finance fundamentals data.
 Trailing-twelve-month revenue is approximately $0.60 billion, up 35.7% year over year, with a gross margin of 34.4%.

-Recent quarterly EPS prints show the most recent quarter at -$0.03 versus an estimate of approximately -$0.10, a beat on expectations.
-The prior quarter came in at -$0.13 versus -$0.11, a miss, and an earlier quarter matched the estimate at -$0.12.
+The most recent quarter's EPS came in at -$0.03 versus an estimate of approximately -$0.10, a beat.
+The prior quarter missed: -$0.13 versus -$0.11.
+An earlier quarter matched the estimate at -$0.12.

 Analyst View